aeroroboticscomp/ARC_tutorials/docs/source/hardware.rst

 ESC
 ********

 Batteries
 ********
 The kit provides with a team with two 2200mAh 3C batteries as well as a battery charger.
-The batteries should provide two
+The batteries should provide approximately 10 minutes of flight.
+Teams are allowed to buy their own larger batteries if they prefere.